NCrusher74/TagLibKit/README.md

 # TaglibWrapper
-A simple Objective C++ wrapper to call Taglib from Swift
+A simple Objective C++ wrapper to call Taglib from Swift.
+This implies that you have already built and added the tag.framework to your project.

 ## Import into your Bridging Header:
 #import "TaglibWrapper.h"